This article was updated on 20 July to reflect the open letter sent to Kwasi Kwarteng and Sajid Javid

 Philip Morris International (PMI), the maker of Marlboro cigarettes, is buying a British respiratory drugs company for £1.04bn.

 Vectura has worked on treatments for lung cancer and chronic obstructive pulmonary disease and is the pharmaceutical company responsible for developing a pioneering inhaled treatment for COVID-19.

 It’s ironic that a tobacco company wants to invest in the lung health industry when their products are the biggest preventable cause of cancer, including lung cancer.
 If PMI really wanted to help, they could stop aggressively promoting and selling their products altogether.

 Michelle Mitchell, Cancer Research UK’s chief executive

-Mitchell has written a joint letter to Kwasi Kwarteng, the business secretary, and Sajid Javid, the health and social care secretary, calling on the Government to block the deal made by Philip Morris.
+Mitchell has written a joint letter to Kwasi Kwarteng, the business secretary, and Sajid Javid, the health and social care secretary, calling on the Government to block the deal.

 In the letter, the charities – which include Asthma UK and British Lung Foundation and Action on Smoking and Health – warn that that there is a “real prospect” that the tobacco giant could use the takeover to “legitimise tobacco industry participation in health debates within the UK”.